braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 ![editorialplaylists](./img/editorial_playlist.jpg "Editorial Playlists")

 User's Playlist are made by users for themselves and/or other like-minded users that can find them searching keywords.
-The audience is quite limited (except for play listing houses - now property of the majors [aka Filtrr, Digster, Topsify ] .
+The audience is quite limited (except for playlisting houses - now property of the majors [aka Filtrr, Digster, Topsify ].
 These are potentially interesting fo our use case.
-Unfortunately due to interest conflict, it will probably never be featured in these playlist unless you're signed to a major or one of their subsidiaries or controlled labels.
 The model we develop and its results could be used for this kind of playlists.
 When a playlist manager (outside of Spotify) has to decide which of its playlists best fit for the song to add, s/he could use the tool to help in the choice.

 ![usersplaylists](./img/users_playlist.jpg "User Playlists")